Alerting & On-Call — Observability & Reliability

 Key Points for Serverless & FaaS

-- Execute code without managing servers — cloud provider handles provisioning, scaling, and patching
+- Run code without managing servers.
+The cloud provider handles provisioning, scaling, and patching.

-- Pay-per-invocation model — zero cost at zero traffic, but expensive at sustained high throughput
+- Pay-per-invocation pricing means zero cost at zero traffic, but it gets expensive fast at sustained high throughput.

-- Cold start latency (100ms-10s) is the primary trade-off — mitigated by provisioned concurrency
+- Cold start latency (100ms-10s) is the biggest trade-off.
+Provisioned concurrency helps, but costs money.

-- Best for event-driven, bursty, short-duration workloads — not for long-running processes
+- Great for event-driven, bursty, short-lived workloads.
+Poor fit for long-running processes.

-- Vendor lock-in is significant — Lambda, Cloud Functions, and Azure Functions have different APIs and limits
+- Vendor lock-in is real.
+Lambda, Cloud Functions, and Azure Functions each have different APIs and limits.

 Common Mistakes with Serverless & FaaS